iterate-ch/docs/mountainduck/interface.md

 :class: tip

 Please make sure to enable the Mountain Duck [Integration](#context-menu-in-finder-and-windows-file-explorer) in *System Preferences → Extensions → Finder Extensions*.
+For **macOS Ventura and later**, the setting can be found in *System Preferences → Privacy & Security → Extensions → Added Extensions*.
 ```

 ### Sync Options